 It is important to have a travel budget.
 We spent a lot less than we budgeted, taking into account flights, from Spain to Asia, as well as different domestic flights we took (5 in total), accommodation, daily subsistence, activities, etc. We spent less than € 1,400 per person.
 And the truth is, we did not give up anything during the trip.

 Here you will find the total breakdown of the budget with all the costs of the Southeast Asia trip in 20 days.

 THE BEST TRAVEL INSURANCE FOR SOUTHEAST ASIA

-As with all trips, for this one more reasons than others, it is especially important that you carry travel insurance.
-I recommend that you choose a high-quality insurance for Southeast Asia, as you will be far from Spain or your own country on a long trip.
-You are also traveling to countries where it is easy to suffer gastrointestinal diseases, or even worse, mosquito-bourne diseases like Dengue or Malaria.
+It is especially important that you carry travel insurance.
+I recommend that you choose high-quality insurance for Southeast Asia, as you will be far from your country.
+Take into account that you are also traveling to countries where it is easy to suffer gastrointestinal diseases, or even worse, mosquito-borne diseases like Dengue or Malaria.